History of the Cleveland Guardians: Ownership transitions

 Constant ownership and management changes did not help the Indians.
 Team President Mike Wilson died in 1962 at age 74, and Daley succeeded him.
 Two months later, general manager Gabe Paul bought enough stock to become the team's largest single shareholder.
 Although some sources report that he succeeded Daley as principal owner, Daley remained chairman, and brought in a number of additional investors who reckoned him as head of the franchise.
 While Paul held 20 percent of the stock and two associates held five percent each, Daley and a group of Cleveland businessmen held 70 percent of the team between them.
-In 1966, Daley and Paul sold controlling interest to one member of that bloc, Vernon Stouffer of the Stouffer's frozen-food empire.
+In 1966, Daley and Paul sold controlling interest to one member of that bloc, Vernon Stouffer of the Stouffer Corporation empire.
 As part of the deal, Paul stayed on as general manager.

 Prior to Stouffer's purchase, poor attendance had led to talk that the team would have to move elsewhere.
 However, the presence of a wealthy owner with strong Cleveland roots seemed to be what the franchise needed to get back into contention, and to do so in Cleveland.
 Unfortunately, Stouffer's finances took a severe hit when the stock of Litton Industries, who had bought Stouffer's in 1967, plummeted.
 Consequently, the team was cash-poor, forcing Stouffer to severely cut the team's player development budget severely over the vigorous objections of Paul and farm director Hank Peters.
 By nearly all accounts, this hampered the Indians for several years to come.

 In order to solve some financial problems, Stouffer had made an agreement to play a minimum of 30 home games in New Orleans with a view to a possible move there.
 After rejecting an offer from George Steinbrenner and former Indian Al Rosen, Stouffer sold the team in 1972 to a group led by Nick Mileti, founder of the Cleveland Cavaliers and owner of the Cleveland Barons.
 Stouffer said his tenure as owner of the Indians was the longest five years of his life.